krishnakanthb13/amplenote-plugins/taggerpro/Tagger Pro.md

     - Implemented, tested Clickable Links for Tags (Getting and de-duplicating the tags was fine, but handling different scenarios was the hard part, and getting the indent was also a good learning here.
 Then the only caveat is all the tags should have a note for this to pick it up and utilize here, especially parent tags, if not note is present, the code creates a dummy link - still not perfect as it drops it at the last).

+- October 18th, 2024

+    - Added an additional download type as `Document Report (Suggested - Simple)`, and made some changes to the already existing names of the download options for better understanding and decision making process.
+Tested and rolled out.

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>